In first, U.S. presents its evidence of Iran weaponry from Yemen

 All of the recovered weapons were provided to the United States by Saudi Arabia and the United Arab Emirates, the Pentagon said.
 Saudi-led forces, which back the Yemeni government, have been fighting the Houthis in Yemen’s more than two-year-long civil war.

 The unprecedented presentation - which Haley said involved intelligence that had to be declassified - is part of President Donald Trump’s new Iran policy, which promises a harder line toward Tehran.
-That would appear to include new diplomatic push.
+That would appear to include a new diplomatic initiative.

 “You will see us build a coalition to really push back against Iran and what they’re doing,” Haley said, standing in front of what she said were the remnants of the Nov.
 4 missile.